 Ultrasound can help your doctor check on your baby’s health and development.
 It’s the first time you get to “see” your baby’s limbs, and even gender

 A non-invasive way to image your body’s internals, the doctor can also combine the images with other patient data, to produce a more accurate diagnosis

 Surgeons and doctors are better able to perform procedures with better accuracy and results, due to improving technology, and non-invasive imaging

 Yong Hua Bin, MD, PgDMU (ASIA)

 Our clinical sonographers are available by appointment only.

 Need to speak to us?

-Walk in anytime during our operation hours (Monday - Friday, 9am-6pm; Saturday, 9am-3pm; closed on Sundays and Public Holidays) or send us a message via Whatsapp.
+Walk in anytime during our operation hours (Monday to Friday from 9am-5pm & Saturday from 9am-3pm; Closed on Sundays and Public Holidays) or send us a message via Whatsapp.